ddev/ddev-contrib/docker-compose-services/solr/README.md

 password by editing the `security.json` file and restarting the service.
 But be aware that the password is stored as a hash.
 Please consult the Solr documentation for details.
-On the other hand our recommendation for a local development environment is to just stay with the defualt.
+On the other hand our recommendation for a local development environment is to just stay with the default.

 Once up and running you can access Solr's UI within your browser by opening `http://<projectname>.ddev.site:8983`.
 For example, if the project is named